-PromiseShip Celebrates 10 Year Anniversary Helping Nearly 28,000 Children and Families
+PromiseShip Celebrates 10 Year Anniversary Helping Over 20,000 Children and Families

 Prior to 2009, Nebraska removed children from their families, placing them in foster care at a rate of more than double the national average.
 In response to this challenge, and to improve the wellbeing of Nebraska’s children, PromiseShip was formed by five local non-profits to form a public-private partnership with the state of Nebraska to provide community-based care for children and their families who are involved in the child welfare system.